Harder's conjecture II: Galois representations

 Let $G$ be a compact group and $L$ a field of characteristic $0$.
 Let $\rho:G \to \GL_m(L)$ be a semi-simple representation, and $\rho^\vee$ the contragredient representation of $\rho$.
 If $\rho$ is self-dual, then there exists an element $T \in \GL_m(K)$ such that $\rho^\vee=T^{-1}\rho T$.
-Moreover, if $\rho$ is absolutely irreducible, then $T$ is symmetric or alternative.
-We say that the sign of $\rho$ is $+1$ (resp. $-1$) if $T$ is symmetric (resp. alternative) (cf. \cite{Bellaiche-Chenevier11}).
+Moreover, if $\rho$ is absolutely irreducible, then $T$ is symmetric or alternating.
+We say that the sign of $\rho$ is $+1$ (resp. $-1$) if $T$ is symmetric (resp. alternating) (cf. \cite{Bellaiche-Chenevier11}).

 \begin{theorem} Let $F$ be a Hecke eigenform in $S_{\bf k}(\varGamma^{(n)})$ with ${\bf k}=(k_1,\ldots,k_n)$ and let $\psi_F$ be the associated $A$-parameter.
 Suppose that $\psi_F$ is stable tempered or that $\psi_F=\tau_1 \boxplus 1$ with $\tau_1$ an irreducible unitary cuspidal self-dual automorphic representation of $\GL_{2n}(\AAA_\QQ)$.
 Let $\rho$ be the Galois representation attached to $\psi_F$ in the former case, and to $\tau_1$ in the latter case.
 Then $\rho$ is self-dual.
-Moreover, for any irreducible factor $\rho'$ of $\rho$ such that $\rho'$ is self-dual, the sign of $\rho'$ is $+1$. \end{theorem} \begin{proof} The first part is due to \cite{Barnet-Lamb-Gee-Taylor14}.
-The second part is due to \cite{Bellaiche-Chenevier11}. \end{proof} \begin{remark} The second part of the above theorem is trivial if the dimension of $\rho'$ is odd. \end{remark}
+Moreover, for any irreducible factor $\rho'$ of $\rho$ such that $\rho'$ is self-dual, the sign of $\rho'$ is $+1$. \end{theorem} \begin{proof} The first part is due to \cite[Theorem 2.1.1]{Barnet-Lamb-Gee-Taylor14}.
+The second part is due to \cite[Corollary 1.3]{Bellaiche-Chenevier11}. \end{proof} \begin{remark} The second part of the above theorem is trivial if the dimension of $\rho'$ is odd. \end{remark}